krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 uniformly with the tools developed here.

-We will finally have measurement systems that start with software product development concepts and operating principles, and yet have mathematically provable relationships between key measurements.
+We will finally have measurement systems that start with software product development concepts and operating principles, _and yet have mathematically provable relationships between key measurements_.
 This is what the presence calculus brings to the table.
 Our first set of application articles will explore what this looks like in practice.